GrapeCity, Inc., publishes the ComponentOne product line.

 Q: Is there a limit to the number of activations I can use for a single license?

-A: The limit is two (2) machines per license.
-Allowed installations include any combination of a primary machine (desktop), backup machine (laptop), build machine, or test machine.
+A: The limit is three (3) machines per license.
+Allowed installations include any combination of a primary machine (desktop), backup machine (laptop), build machine, or test machine. s

 Q: Is any personal information collected/submitted during the activation process?